Australian army uniform belonging to former Governor-General Major General Michael Jeffery #2013-0295

 His major interests in his vice regal roles were in the areas of youth, education, environment and food security.
 In 2012 General Jeffery was appointed the Advocate for Soil Health by Prime Minister Gillard, as well as Australian envoy to The Queen Elizabeth Diamond Jubilee Trust.

-General Jeffery’s decorations as depicted by the miniature ribbon bar on his jacket comprise (from top, left to right): Companion of the Order of Australia (AC); Officer of the Order of Australia (AO); Member of the Order of Australia (AM); Commander of the Royal Victorian Order (CVO); Military Cross (MC); Knight of Grace of the Most Venerable Order of Saint John; Australian Active Service Medal 1945–1975; General Service Medal; Vietnam Medal; Australian Service Medal 1945–1975; Centenary Medal; Defence Force Service Medal with four clasps; National Medal; Australian Defence Medal; Unknown medal (black and white stripes); Papua New Guinea Independence Medal; Vietnam Campaign Medal; Pingat Jasa Malaysia; and Honorary Grand Companion of the Order of Logohu (PNG award).
+General Jeffery’s decorations as depicted by the miniature ribbon bar on his jacket comprise (from top, left to right): Companion of the Order of Australia (AC); Officer of the Order of Australia (AO); Member of the Order of Australia (AM); Commander of the Royal Victorian Order (CVO); Military Cross (MC); Knight of Grace of the Most Venerable Order of Saint John; Australian Active Service Medal 1945–1975; General Service Medal; Vietnam Medal; Australian Service Medal 1945–1975; Centenary Medal; Defence Force Service Medal with four clasps; National Medal; Australian Defence Medal; Service Medal of the Order of St John; Papua New Guinea Independence Medal; Vietnam Campaign Medal; Pingat Jasa Malaysia; and Honorary Grand Companion of the Order of Logohu (PNG award).
 A separate oak leaf award above the name tag is the Vietnam Gallantry Cross, awarded to the 8th Battalion, RAR.